2240 South Ankeny Blvd

 Evidence may be delivered in person 8:00 am - 4:00 pm, Monday- Friday.

-Evidence Submission: Regardless of the method of delivering all evidence must be pre-logged using the site below.
+Evidence Submission: Regardless of the method of delivery all evidence must be pre-logged using the site below.

 - How can I save a biological sample?